Table of Contents

 How Long Does Cocaine Stay in Your Body?

-Cocaine itself leaves the body quite quickly, but its metabolites, especially benzoylecgonine, can linger much longer.
+Cocaine itself leaves the body quickly, but its metabolites, especially benzoylecgonine, can linger much longer.
 Different parts of the body process cocaine at varying rates, and how long it stays depends on factors like body mass, metabolism, and liver health.

 How long cocaine stays in the body ranges from 48 hours in the blood to 90 days or more in hair.